 Keep reading for answers to common questions about why and how to remove a tree stump.

 Can’t decide whether to hold on to your stump or haul it out for good?
-Brian Cox from Davey’s Dallas, Texas office recommends removing a stump if you can.
+We recommend removing a stump if you can.

 Shortly after they’re separated from the tree that once stood in your yard, stumps begin a very slow decaying process.
 And yes, over time a rotting stump becomes a hub for home damaging pests like termites or carpenter ants.

 So, while you can opt to leave the stump and let it rot, the critters that come along in the process might spread out to other plants and trees in your yard or even invade your home.
 Removing the stump, or grinding it down, is the best way to avoid these pest problems.

 Why else should I remove a tree stump?